-Jupiter spends its 2013-2014 apparition in Gemini, about as far north as it ever gets in the celestial sphere.
-This is good news for northern observers, who can see Jupiter for a very long time and quite high in the sky.
+Jupiter spends its 2014-2015 apparition near the Cancer/Leo border, well north of the celestial equator.
+This is good news for northern observers, who can see Jupiter for a long time and quite high in the sky.

-Jupiter is reasonably well-placed for telescopic observing from August 2013 through May 2014.
-At the beginning of this period, Jupiter is visible only around dawn, but by November the king of planets is fairly high in the sky by midnight or earlier.Virtually any telescope will show Jupiter's four Galilean moons and their interesting interactions with the planet or its shadow.
-For the convenience of telescopic observers, we are making available a list of Jupiter's satellite phenomena from September 2013 through December 2014 to supplement the monthly lists that usually (but not always) appear in Sky & Telescope.
+Jupiter is reasonably well-placed for telescopic observing from September 2014 through June 2015.
+At the beginning of this period, Jupiter is visible only around dawn, but by December the king of planets is fairly high in the sky by midnight or earlier.Virtually any telescope will show Jupiter's four Galilean moons and their interesting interactions with the planet or its shadow.
+For the convenience of telescopic observers, we are making available a list of Jupiter's satellite phenomena through December 2015 to supplement the monthly lists that usually (but not always) appear in Sky & Telescope.

-In 2009, the orbits of Jupiter’s moons almost perfectly edge-on to the Sun and to the Earth.
+In late 2014 and most of 2015, the orbits of Jupiter’s moons are almost perfectly edge-on to the Sun and Earth.
 As a result, the moons eclipse and occult one another.
 These “mutual phenomena” are fascinating to watch, and digital imaging technology now allows observers to image them and time them as never before.
 Predictions of all these events are given in the online Astronomical Almanac.-->Jupiter's famous Great Red Spot (GRS) is much harder to spot than the Galilean moons.
 Although it's quite large, the low contrast of the GRS can make it hard to see unless Jupiter is quite high above the horizon and the astronomical seeing is quite good.
 In addition, you need a reasonably big telescope (preferably at least 6 inches of aperture) with good optical quality.

 But most important of all, you can only see the GRS when it's on the side of Jupiter that's facing Earth.
 And it's only reasonably easy to see within about an hour of the time that it transits, passing halfway across Jupiter's disk during each 9-hour and 55-minute rotation.